 Johns Hopkins University Bloomberg School of Public Health

-Diane E. Griffin M.D., Ph.D. is University Distinguished Service Professor and former chair of Molecular Microbiology and Immunology at the Johns Hopkins Bloomberg School of Public Health and Vice President of the US National Academy of Sciences.
+Dr. Griffin is University Distinguished Service Professor and former chair of Molecular Microbiology and Immunology at the Johns Hopkins University Bloomberg School of Public Health and Vice President of the U.S. National Academy of Sciences.
 She earned her MD and PhD from Stanford University School of Medicine.
 Her research interests are in the area of pathogenesis of viral diseases with a focus on measles and alphavirus encephalitis.
 These studies address issues related to virulence and the role of immune responses in protection from infection and in clearance of infection and has included evaluation of licensed and experimental vaccines for measles.
 She is past president of the American Society for Virology and the American Society for Microbiology.
-Currently, she is US Chair of the US-Japan Cooperative Medical Sciences Program and Director of the Johns Hopkins Global Virus Network Center of Excellence.
+Currently, she is U.S. Chair of the US-Japan Cooperative Medical Sciences Program and Director of the Johns Hopkins Global Virus Network Center of Excellence.

 Mark H. Kaplan, MD

 University of Michigan Health System

-Mark H. Kaplan, formerly the Jane and Dayton T. Brown Professor at New York University School of Medicine, was at North Shore University Hospital for 25 years as Chief of Infectious Diseases, founding and serving as director of the Center for AIDS Research and Treatment.
-Currently, he is Professor of Clinical Medicine at the University Of Michigan Health System Department Of Medicine, Infectious Diseases Division, where he conducts research on AIDS lymphoma, Human Endogenous Retrovirus activation in HIV and ELF-3 in breast cancer.
+Dr. Kaplan, formerly the Jane and Dayton T. Brown Professor at New York University School of Medicine, was at North Shore University Hospital for 25 years as Chief of Infectious Diseases, founding and serving as Director of the Center for AIDS Research and Treatment.
+Currently, he is Professor of Clinical Medicine at the University of Michigan Health System Department Of Medicine, Infectious Diseases Division, where he conducts research on AIDS lymphoma, Human Endogenous Retrovirus activation in HIV and ELF-3 in breast cancer.
 He has published 144 peer-reviewed papers in infectious diseases, along with several books and book chapters on pathogenesis, diagnosis, and treatment of infectious diseases.
 For years he has been named one of the "Best Doctors" in New York, in the Northeast and in America.